flaing/meteor-phonegap/README.md

 Later on we'll support more platforms and possibly plug into build.phonegap.com.

-**First step** is to install the Android SDK and Phonegap itself.
+**First step** is to install the Android SDK.
-Since I did this a long time ago and all is still good I'm not documenting this here now.
+Since I did this a long time ago and all is still good I'm not documenting this here now. jfgit.

 I'm still not 100% sure about the relationship between Cordova and Phonegap but the `cordova` cli tool is extremely useful.
 We presume you